Iggy Azalea Tells Fans About Days She Felt Like Giving Up Her Musical Journey

 Iggy Azalea is expressing her gratitude for the support of her fans by being vulnerable about a time when she almost gave up her musical journey.

-In an Instagram live video re-posted on Daily Mail the 28-year-old rapper revealed “there were days when I felt like giving up.”
+In an Instagram live video re-posted on Daily Mail, the 28-year-old rapper revealed that “there were days when I felt like giving up.”

 The Australian rap star explained that she once doubted her abilities.

-‘It’s a very unfortunate feeling we feel sometimes in ourselves where we question if we’ve seen the best of our lives,” she said.
+“It’s a very unfortunate feeling we feel sometimes in ourselves where we question if we’ve seen the best of our lives,” she said.

-However, now that she is releasing new music Azalea said she feels better about things.
+However, now that she is releasing new music, Azalea said she feels better about things.

 “I feel like I’m finally getting to put out music I want to put out,” the entertainer told fans in her video posted on Friday night.

-This week, Iggy released two new songs called “Kream” and “Tokyo Snow Drip.”
+This week, Iggy released two new songs called, “Kream” and “Tokyo Snow Drip.”
 While some fans have been awaiting her new music, some critics have tried to silence those efforts.

 Last month, Iggy blasted some people who advised her to model instead of rap.